thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 ## Starting a delivery service

-Going back to the _pizza-store_ service add the following readyonly strings referencing our pub/sub and the topic we will publish to:
+Going back to the `PizzaStoreController` class in the _pizza-store_ service add the following readyonly strings referencing our pub/sub and the topic we will publish to:

 ```csharp
 private readonly string PubSubName = "pizzapubsub";
 private readonly string TopicName = "order";
 ```

-Now, let's add a new service invocation function under **Dapr Service Invocation**.
+Now, let's add a new service invocation function under **// -------- Dapr Service Invocation -------- //**.
 This is the same process from the second challenge, but now we are sending the order to our _pizza-delivery_ service by posting the order to the `/deliver` endpoint.
 This starts the order delivery:

 ```csharp
 private async Task Deliver(Order order)